ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 ## Correlation is not causation and, even if we can claim causation...
 No matter how we carefully conduct our (quantitative) empirical study, it would not tell us the whole story.
 Although by doing a quantitative study we know that our tool is very precise and has a good recall, and although we were able to run a controlled expertiment showing  (i) that the precision and recall of our tool is significantly better than those of other tools, and (ii) that classes containing code smells identified by our tools are more fault-prone than others, this does not tell us ther whole story.

 Specifically, we still do not know *why* our recommender worked better (or worse) than the baseline, *how* developers have used it during their tasks, and *whether* there are clear directions for improvement.
 More than that, problems in claiming the causation of our findings.
 Imagine our tool is able to highlight potentially defect-prone classes based on the presence of some code smells, and it seems to exhibit a very good precision and recall.
 Is the presence of code smell really what causes defects?
 Or, maybe, defective code is subject to more patches and then becomes "smelly"?
 Or, perhaps a specific module of our projects is just too complicated to become smelly and defect-prone?
+While in some cases a purely quantitavive analysis may result sufficient to determine the direction of a causality relation (*e.g.,* smells are always introduced in the code before defects occurs, therefore we could claim that smells may cause defects and not *vice versa*, *i.e.* defect fixes makes source code smelly), in some other cases this is not possible, either because it is not possible to determine a temporal precedence between two phenomena, or because causation depends of factors we are ignoring.

 Other than that, quantitative findings might tell us how good is our approach, but tells us little on how to improve it.
 Why is my smell detector producing so many false positives, especially when applied on certain (sub)systems?
 And, why does it fail to detect some true smells?